User37som/libbitcoin/bx-fetch-history.md

 }
 ```

 > The `spent` property indicates that the received amount has been spent.
 The `spent.height` property indicates the block height at which the spend transaction is confirmed.
-A missing value indicates that the spend is unconfirmed.

 > The `received.height` property indicates the block height at which the receive transaction is confirmed.
-A missing value indicates that the receipt is unconfirmed.
-Version 3 does not provide unconfirmed history.

 ### Example 2
 [13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe](https://blockchain.info/address/13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe)